Sikyátki

 A repaired Sikyátki jar

-In the late 1300s, people from a couple different Keres- and Towa-speaking pueblos located near Antelope Mesa relocated to Sikyátki and expanded the size of the structures.
-Their occupation of the site is dated to have begun around 1375 CE, just before the major weather changes began around 1400.
+In the late 1300s, people from a couple different Keres- and Towa-speaking pueblos located near Antelope Mesa relocated to the abandoned village of Sikyátki and expanded the size of the structures.
+Their occupation of the site is dated to have begun around 1375 CE, just before the major weather changes began again around 1400.
 By 1400, many of the pueblos on Antelope Mesa were being abandoned in the face of a major drought.
 Only Awatovi and Kawaika'a had nearby water sources sufficient enough to support them.
 The drought was a problem that reached far beyond the Colorado Plateau.
 Families, clans and villages were on the move nearly everywhere in the southwest.

 Sikyátki (meaning: Yellow House) was built next to a steady, reliable spring.
 The pueblo was constructed of the same yellow sandstone the mesas are made of.
 There are maps of the ruins but no drawings as to what the pueblo might have actually looked like in its heyday.
 From the size of the ruin mounds, J. Walter Fewkes felt it could have been four stories high with maybe 500 residents at its peak (by contrast, Awatovi was estimated to have been five stories high with as many as 800 residents at its peak).
-Sikyátki would have been just another ancient ruin in the Tusayan area except for some of the designs on the pot sherds that litter the landscape.
+Sikyátki would have been just another ancient ruin in the Tusayan area except for some of the designs on the potsherds that litter the landscape.

 The pueblo probably grew slowly in the beginning as families and clans moved from Antelope Mesa and built their places.
 There was an influx of people from the Homol'ovi and Casa Malpais areas around 1400 CE, then an influx of folks coming from Pottery Mound around 1450 CE.
 All of them contributed to Sikyátki becoming a bit of an artist colony (or perhaps a spiritual center).